Endorheic lake: Similar types of lakes

 Depending on water losses, precipitation, and inflow (e.g., a spring, a tributary, or flooding), the temporal result of a lake in a sink may change.
 The lake could be a persistent lake, an intermittent lake, a playa lake (temporarily covered with water), or an ephemeral lake, which completely disappears (e. g. by evaporation) before reappearing in wetter seasons.
 These terms (playa, ephemeral lake, etc.) are sometimes used interchangeably, but there has been activity tending towards defining meanings for each term.
-This change would mean less confusion over the designations of different types of endorheic lakes.

 Anthropogenic effects

 Many endorheic lakes exist in arid or semi-arid climates.
 Because these climates have limited rainfall, but also a high possibility of evaporation, endorheic lakes in these regions often experience flux in their water levels.
 This flux can be aggravated by anthropogenic intrusions (e.g. global warming).

 In Central Asia, a large percentage of water for farming comes from surface water, like endorheic lakes, rather than precipitation.
 Because of the overall lack of precipitation, farming in this area can only be sustained by irrigation.
 Massive amounts of irrigation in agrarian Central Asia have led to the reduction in size of endorheic lakes.
-The Aral Sea was once the second largest endorheic lake in the world, but anthropogenic effects such as bad irrigation practices have led to this lake's drastic decrease in size and turn into a desert named the Aralkum Desert.
+The Aral Sea was once the second largest endorheic lake in the world, but anthropogenic effects such as bad irrigation practices have led to this lake's drastic decrease in size and transition into a desert, the Aralkum Desert.

 Endorheic lakes, because of the closed nature of their systems, are sensitive to new conditions.
 Records of previous environmental change are preserved in lake sediments in endorheic lakes that are being affected by climate change; these natural records can give information about past climates and conditions of the lake.
 Research on these lake sediments could lead to these lakes becoming archives of the effects of climate change.
 There is early evidence that in regions affected by irrigation the majority of endorheic lake area may have already been lost.